JustinMichel2000/intro-react-intro/README.md

 ## About The Project

-The point of this project was to create a ToDo App learning React using different instructions.
+The point of this project was to create a ToDo App learning React using different instructions!
+I also used Vite.js to make it work live.

 ### Built With